-The Soft-Cost-to-Hard-Cost Ratio ("Soft Cost Ratio") for the Project, based upon the Application's UniApp, may not exceed: (i) 32% for Large Projects (more than 24 units); (ii) and-37% for Small Projects (24 or fewer units) or Small Rural Projects; or (iii) 40% for 4% Credit Projects.
+The Soft-Cost-to-Hard-Cost Ratio ("Soft Cost Ratio") for the Project, based upon the Application's UniApp, may not exceed: (i) 32% for Large Projects (more than 24 units); (ii) 37% for Small Projects (24 or fewer units) or Small Rural Projects; or (iii) 40% for 4% Credit Projects.
 For combined 4%/9% Projects, this limit will apply to the Soft Cost Ratio calculated based upon the combined costs for the 4% and 9% Projects.
 If the Soft Cost Ratio for a Project exceeds the applicable maximum, MBOH will contact the Applicant regarding the excessive costs and allow the Applicant to specify how and by what amount its Soft Costs will be reduced to comply with the maximum.
 The Applicant must communicate its chosen Soft Costs adjustments to MBOH staff in writing within ten (10) business days after such communication and the Application will be deemed amended to reflect such adjustments for all purposes under the HC program.
 All such Soft Cost adjustments and the Application, as amended to reflect such adjustments, must comply with this QAP in all other respects.
-If the Applicant fails to communicate its Soft Cost adjustments to MBOH staff within the required time, MBOH staff will decide how and by what amount Soft Costs will be reduced to comply with the maximum and the Application will be deemed amended to reflect such adjustments for all purposes under the HC program.
+If the Applicant fails to communicate its Soft Cost adjustments to MBOH staff within the required time, the Application will be returned unscored and fees will not be refunded.
 Projects must meet this limit at Letter of Intent, Application, 10% Cost Certification and Final Cost Certification.
 For Projects Awarded Credits for 2018 or later years, if this limit is exceeded at Final Cost Certification, negative points will be assessed with respect to future Applications as provided in Section 9, Item 9, Developer Knowledge and Responsiveness.